dvdfgrlnd/JsonDiff/README.md

 ## Description

 A tool to find differences in json data.
+The processing is done in rust using webassembly.

 Test [here](https://dvdfgrlnd.github.io/JsonDiff/web_output/index.html).